sheldonucr/ucr-eecs168-lab/lab4/README.md

 In this lab4, we introduce Synopsys RTL design toolkit, which are VCS, Design Compiler, IC Compiler, VCS RTL Verification solution.

 In this lab, you need to review at least 2 hours for the following website to review your Verilog programming skill, debugging method, and design examples.
 After 2 hours review, you need to follow RTL design step to make the final layout with design automation process.

 ## Lab4 Schedule

-Lab4 is 3-week lab and here are the details for given lab
+Lab4 is 2-week lab and here are the details for given lab

 - Lab4-week1: Verilog Review, 4-bit full adder Chip.

 - Lab4-week2: Synthesis of the given GCD design.

-- Lab4-week3: Timing, Area, and Power Analysis.

 ## Lab4-Week1: Part 1.
 HDL (Hardware Description Language)- Verilog Language